Waze and Other Traffic Dodging Apps Prompt Cities To Game the Algorithms

 Re: (Score:2)

+The problem is that garbage expands to fill the space allotted.
+If you add more lanes, more people will use the freeway [wired.com] and you end up with the same problem in a few years.

+Let's say I'm deciding on a house.
+Well, I work here and there's a nice house 10 miles from work.
+But there's a house that's just as nice but a bit cheaper 40 miles from work.
+So I'll buy that house and drive on the freeway.
+Other people have the same idea and pretty soon that freeway is full of commuters going to-and-from work.
+If

-Or politicians can go back to basic services (Score:2)
+Or politicians can go back to basic services (Score:3, Insightful)

 Or, you know, politicians could spend the gas tax funds to improve the freeways and stop pissing them away on mass transit buses that have a 15% utilization rate...